Cardi B and Steve Carell's Pepsi Super Bowl Teaser Has Arrived, Okurr!

 YouTube

-A teaser of Cardi B's Super Bowl commercial is here, okurr?
+A teaser for Cardi B's Super Bowl commercial is here, okurr?

 Last week, a source confirmed to E!
 News that the 26-year-old "I Like It" rapper recently filmed a Pepsi commercial, which is set to debut Feb.
 3 during the 2019 Super Bowl.
 On Wednesday, Pepsi released a new teaser for the commercial, showing Cardi, dressed up in red, white and blue along with her diamond Pepsi can, sitting in a booth at a diner.
 The five-second clip shows Cardi making a surprised face as she taps her nails on the can.